HackYourFuture/databases/Week1/README.md

 The client would be your web application talking to the database.

 The reason why you would want to use a database is that you can store information in a reliable and structured way.
 The database will ensure your information is stored safely (if setup correctly), with a high degree of reliability.
 The database also allows you to structure your information in such a way that we're able to find what we're looking for.

 ## 5. What is Structured Query Language (SQL)?

 SQL (Structured Query Language) is a programming language used for managing the data that is stored in a DBMS (DataBase Management System).
+The `Query` part in SQL refers to the act of "asking a database" for a certain type of information; you are `quering the database`.

 There are several implementations (software) of DBMS.
 Each software provides its own query language.
 For this course, you will learn [MySQL](https://www.mysql.com/).